Australian Institute of Interpreters and Translators

 The Australian Institute of Interpreters and Translators (AUSIT) is the professional association for translators and interpreters in Australia.
+The association is affiliated with the International Federation of Translators (FIT), and has a membership of over 750 interpreters and translators across Australia.

-AUSIT has a membership over 750 interpreters and translators across Australia.
+AUSIT produces a quarterly newsletter called In Touch, with the first edition being published in February 2002.
+The periodical is free to access and in 2022, the publication won the FIT Prize for best Periodical.

-AUSIT is affiliated with the International Federation of Translators (FIT).
+In June 2023, the AUSIT President, J. Angelo Berbotto, provided an endorsement for the Australian periodical, Yarning: The language and culture magazine.

 History

 AUSIT was founded in 1987, when it brought together existing local associations and specialist groups in Australia.
-Today AUSIT has branches in every state and territory of the country.
+Today, AUSIT has branches in every state and territory of the country.